Psalm 17

-The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
+The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican liturgies and Protestant psalmody.

 Analysis

 Charles and Emilie Briggs summarize this psalm as follows: "Psalm 17 is a prayer for divine interposition on behalf of the righteous (v.
 1-7).
 The psalmist has been tested by God in mind and conduct and approved (v.
 3-4a); he has kept the divine ways and avoided wicked deeds (v.
 4b-5), therefore he invokes God with confidence (v.
 6a).
 He prays again that his Saviour may show kindness and keep him as the pupil of the eye (v.
 6b-8a); that he may be sheltered from his greedy and arrogant enemies (v.
 8b-10), who surround him to prey upon him (v.
 11-12).
 Again he prays for divine interposition and deliverance by the slaying of the wicked (v.
 13-14a); that penalty may be visited on them to the third generation, but that he himself may enjoy the divine presence (v.
 14b-15)."